josnagada/josnagada/README.md

 ![Banner](./banner.png)

-# 👋 Hello Kids, I'm Jos Sinaga!
+# 👋 Hello, I'm George Sinaga!

 ## 📚 Table of Contents
 - [What I'm Interested In](#what-im-interested-in)